- Being prone to pessimism can help a person reach acceptance more quickly.

-Given this thinking pattern, many of the times you jump to a negative conclusion, you’ll get to experience relief and happiness when you figure out that whatever catastrophe you’ve leapt to hasn’t happened.
+Given this thinking pattern, many of the times you jump to a negative conclusion, you’ll get to experience relief and happiness when you figure out that whatever catastrophe you’ve leaped to hasn’t happened.

 Even when everything doesn’t turn out well, being prone to pessimism can help you reach acceptance more quickly.
 For example, if you stain an item of clothing the first time you wear it, and assume the stain probably won’t come out, you can start working through your disappointment straight away.
 By the time you’ve tried a couple of stain removing techniques, if they don’t work, you’ve accepted what has happened and worked through your feelings.

 2. You’re pleasantly surprised when things are easier than you expected.

 This point is similar to the one above but subtly different.
 If your anxiety causes you to expect everything will be difficult, you’ll get to experience things being easier than you expected.
 For example, parenting or exams.